 How to Apply

 Qualified applicants must submit an online application.
 Click the apply link above to create/submit your online application.
 Applications must be submitted by 5:00pm on May 10, 2019.
 Resumes will not be accepted in lieu of a completed online application; however applicants are encouraged to include a resume

 About City of Corvallis, Public Works

-Corvallis is nestled in the heart of Oregon's Willamette Valley, within 90 minutes of the Portland Metropolitan area, world class skiing, and the spectacular Oregon coast.
-Corvallis has a residential population of 55,345 and is home to Oregon State University.
+Corvallis is in the heart of Oregon's Willamette Valley.
+Ideally located, the City is 90 minutes from Portland and close to the Cascade Mountains and Pacific Coast shoreline.
+With a residential population of 59,280 (2018), Corvallis is the seat of Benton County and is home to Oregon State University.

 Corvallis is a community that focuses on livability.
 The downtown and University neighborhoods are walkable, and Corvallis is one of the best cities in the nation for bicycling.
 The fareless public transit service, Corvallis Transit System (CTS), provides bus service throughout the City with connections to neighboring communities, Philomath and Albany.

 With a beautiful riverfront and vibrant businesses, Corvallis is a place to shop.
 Many downtown shops and restaurants are locally owned and operated.
 Additional shopping opportunities are located throughout town and include major retail outlets mixed alongside trendy stores, unique coffee bars, and restaurants.
 From affordable to whimsical, Corvallis offers something to suit every style.